pinecone-io/agentic-ai-with-pinecone-and-aws/webapp/README.md

-# Streamlit Agentic RAG Chat Example
+# ChatterPine 2000 - A chat-based RAG app

-A Streamlit application that demonstrates an agentic retrieval-augmented generation (RAG) chat interface powered by Pinecone, Amazon Bedrock, and a simple web search.
+A Chainlit application that demonstrates an agentic retrieval-augmented generation (RAG) chat interface powered by Pinecone, Amazon Bedrock, and a simple web search tool.
 This application provides responses by combining knowledge from a vector database with real-time web search results.

 ## Features